-By making use of contexts in OmniFocus you’ll be able to quickly home in on the actions that are most relevant.
+By using contexts in OmniFocus, you’ll be able to quickly hone in on the most relevant actions.

 Tags can represent Getting Things Done (GTD) contexts (e.g. “Home” for actions that require you to be at home) and can be used for things that aren’t GTD contexts (e.g. “a Vacation” tag that’s added to everything you’d like to complete before going on vacation).

-In OmniFocus 2 you were limited to a single context for each item.
-This restriction has been lifted in OmniFocus 3.
-You can now add multiple tags to actions, action groups, and projects.
+In OmniFocus 2, you were limited to a single context for each item.
+This restriction was been lifted in OmniFocus 3.0.
+You can now add multiple tags to actions, action groups and projects.

-David Allen’s Getting Things Done (GTD) methodology introduces the concept of “contexts”.
+David Allen’s Getting Things Done (GTD) methodology introduces the concept of “contexts.”
 In a nutshell, contexts define conditions that must be present in order to perform a given action.
-For example, in order to make a phone call you would need to have a phone at your disposal and in order to research something on Google you would need an Internet connection.
+For example, to make a phone call, you would need to have a phone at your disposal, and to research something on Google, you would need an Internet connection.

-By assigning contexts to actions you can easily see the actions that are most relevant.
-For example, if you’re heading out to run some errands you’re probably most interested in actions that involve running errands, and if you’re getting ready to board a plane and will be asked to turn off your phone shortly, you might be interested in seeing a list of phone calls.
+By assigning contexts to actions, you can easily see the most relevant actions.
+For example, if you’re heading out to run some errands, you’re probably most interested in actions that involve running errands, and if you’re getting ready to board a plane and will be asked to turn off your phone shortly, you might be interested in seeing a list of phone calls.

 This video shows you how to apply contexts in OmniFocus.
 You’ll learn: